 Some people use things out over and over, trying to squeeze the last tiny bit of value out of dull razors, old underwear and ugly clothes they don’t want to throw away.

-This creates clutters and baggages.
-Learn to remove and throw out (read The Life Changing Magic of Tidying Up).
+This creates clutter and baggages.
+Learn to remove and throw out, instead.

 AUGUST: Contemplate the Heavens (Eternity)